Framed bordism and Lagrangian embeddings of exotic spheres: Local injectivity of the gluing map

 to be the composition of $\Gext$ with the fibre bundle

 with fibres $S^1$.

-The main result of this section is \begin{prop} For $S$ sufficiently large, the restriction of \eqref{eq:gluing_map} to a slice $K \times \{ S \}$ is a smooth immersion. \end{prop} We shall find a vector in $\ker D_{\cod{1}{L}}$ but not in the tangent space to $K$ whose image under $\predGext$ becomes arbitrarily close to the tangent space of the fibres of \eqref{eq:projection_of_boundary_marked_point}.
+The main result of this section is \begin{prop} For $S$ sufficiently large, the restriction $\G_{S}$ of \eqref{eq:gluing_map} to a slice $K \times \{ S \}$ is a smooth immersion.
+Moreover, each point of $\cod{1}{L}$ has a neighbourhood independent of $S$ on which the restriction of $\G_{S}$ is injective. \end{prop} We shall find a vector in $\ker D_{\cod{1}{L}}$ but not in the tangent space to $K$ whose image under $\predGext_{S}$ becomes arbitrarily close to the tangent space of the fibres of \eqref{eq:projection_of_boundary_marked_point}.
 Moreover, we shall prove that the difference between the restriction of $\predGext_{S}$ to $TK$ and the differential of $\Gext_{S}$ decays with $S$.
 Using Equation \eqref{eq:pre-gluing_converges_toisometry}, we conclude that the differential of $\Gext_{S}$ is injective for large $S$.
-This will imply that the image of a tangent vector to $K$ under the differential of $\Gext$ cannot lie in the tangent space to the fibres of \eqref{eq:projection_of_boundary_marked_point}, and hence that $d\G$ is also injective.
+This will imply that the image of a tangent vector to $K$ under the differential of $\Gext_{S}$ cannot lie in the tangent space to the fibres of \eqref{eq:projection_of_boundary_marked_point}, and hence that $d\G_{S}$ is also injective.